zeux/meshoptimizer/README.md

 Target error is an approximate measure of the deviation from the original mesh using distance normalized to `[0..1]` range (e.g. `1e-2f` means that simplifier will try to maintain the error to be below 1% of the mesh extents).
 Note that the simplifier attempts to produce the requested number of indices at minimal error, but because of topological restrictions and error limit it is not guaranteed to reach the target index count and can stop earlier.

+To disable the error limit, `target_error` can be set to `FLT_MAX`.
+This makes it more likely that the simplifier will reach the target index count, but it may produce a mesh that looks significantly different from the original, so using the resulting error to control viewing distance would be required.
+Conversely, setting `target_index_count` to 0 will simplify the input mesh as much as possible within the specified error limit; this can be useful for generating LODs that should look good at a given viewing distance.

 The second simplification algorithm, `meshopt_simplifySloppy`, doesn't follow the topology of the original mesh.
 This means that it doesn't preserve attribute seams or borders, but it can collapse internal details that are too small to matter better because it can merge mesh features that are topologically disjoint but spatially close.

 ```c++